+LIMS Software – flexible software solution for the laboratory

 What is a LIMS Software?

 The term LIMS is an established term and stands for Laboratory Information and Management System.
 The exact definition for the IT application LIMS depends on the individual point of view with regard to the use in the laboratory and the type of use.
-LIMS are only standardized to a certain degree, since they have to be used in a wide variety of areas.
-The adaptation of a LIMS to the individual needs of an organization and its tasks is therefore – to a certain extent – a normal process and at the same time a necessity in order to achieve user acceptance.
+LIMS are only standardized to a certain degree since they have to be used in a wide variety of areas.
+The adaptation of a LIMS to the individual needs of an organization and its tasks is, therefore – to a certain extent – a normal process and at the same time necessary in order to achieve user acceptance.
 Nevertheless, all variations of the application spectrum have common features in the different LIM systems, which leads to the following definition:

 A laboratory information and management system (LIMS) is an IT application that supports the laboratory operation with regard to the administrative and coordinative tasks of sample processing as well as the collection and evaluation of determined analysis data.

 Laboratory Software IT extensions